FNGgames/Entitas-Hello-World-Unity-Example/README.md

 # Step 3 - Create your first component

 For this example we will only need one component.
 It's going to store the message we want to print to the console.
 Let's create create a new folder inside "Source" called "Components".
-Create a new C# script called DebugComponent and clear the code Unity has generated for you.
+Create a new C# script called DebugMessageComponent and clear the code Unity has generated for you.

 **DebugMessageComponent.cs**
 ```csharp